swcarpentry/python-novice-inflammation/_episodes/04-lists.md

 > ## Nested Lists
 > Since a list can contain any Python variables, it can even contain other lists.
 >
-> For example, we could represent the products on the shelves of a small grocery shop
+> For example, you could represent the products on the shelves of a small grocery shop
 > as a nested list called x:
 >
 > [![x is represented as a shelf full of produce.
 There are four rows of vegetables